What is the Community Trigger?

 - no action has been taken because information has not been shared between partners and this has affected potential service delivery.

 How do I trigger?

 To use the Community Trigger you can complete an online form, email, write a letter or call us.

 If you decide to request a community trigger you will need to give the following details:

 - dates of each time you’ve complained

 - details of where you complained (name, organisation and/or incident reference number)

 Victims or any advocate for a victim will be from a variety of backgrounds and circumstances and so there are a number of ways victims can apply for a case review in line with the Community Trigger process.

 What can I expect?

-A response will be sent to you by the Community Safety Support Services, explaining the action already taken and also the recommendations for further action.
-If you are not satisfied with the response at any point in the community trigger process, you can request a review by the Safer Communities Service Head.
+A response will be sent to you by the designated officer, explaining the action already taken and also the recommendations for further action.
+If you are not satisfied with the response at any point in the community trigger process, you can request a review by the appropriate reviewing officer and notified of the result.